akeller/Think-Chatbot-101-Lab/README.md

 # Next Steps

 You can continue accessing this lab material and your IBM Cloud account even after Think.

+This is only part of a chatbot solution; you completed the backend.
+A typical, fully implemented chatbot solution may look something like this:

+![alt text][chatstack]

 Take a look at the following patterns and tutorials to make your chatbot more robust and ready to be deployed!

 ## Patterns